Zijing-Liu/WiseWardro/Proposal.md

 # WiseWardro

+Your Personal AI Stylist for Effortless Outfit Coordination

 ## Overview

-A mobile app that utilized AI that suggests clothing that matches your current wardrobe.
-Your Personal AI Stylist for Effortless Outfit Coordination
+A mobile app that utilized GPT4 to analyze and suggests clothing that matches your current wardrobe.

 ### Problem